sebpretzer/rst-in-md/docs/guides/integrations.md

 # Integrations

-## mkdocs
+## MkDocs

-To integrate with [mkdocs](https://www.mkdocs.org/), you simply need to make sure `rst-in-md` is installed and then add the following to your `mkdocs.yml` file:
+To integrate with [MkDocs](https://www.mkdocs.org/), you simply need to make sure `rst-in-md` is installed and then add the following to your `mkdocs.yml` file:

 ```yaml
 markdown_extensions: